me-ahangaran/Speech_Privacy_Utility/README.md

 - **Average Classification Accuracy**
 - **AUC** of the speaker recognition system

 These results are provided for both datasets.
+The optimal balancing points for both datasets are marked by vertical orange dashed lines.‎

 <image src = "https://github.com/me-ahangaran/Speech_Privacy_Utility/blob/main/FHS_DementiaBank_Results.jpg" >